Every Place in Kansas – C

 Camp Criley Pawnee Lost Place Railway camp near Garfield.

-Camp Funston Riley Lost Place Camp Funston was established at Fort Riley, Kansas, after the outbreak of World War I, and work began on the camp in the summer of 1917.
+Camp Funston Riley Lost Place Camp Funston was established at Fort Riley, Kansas, after the outbreak of World War I, and construction began in the summer of 1917.

 Camp Lark Comanche